PRT28/Heart-Faliure-Predictor/README.md

 # Heart-Faliure-Predictor
-An Machine Learning app to predict the heart failure of a patient.
+A Machine Learning app to predict the heart failure of a patient.